 Again, like America, the league also has an MVP award.
 The Brownlow Medal is given to the best player in the league, with the current MVP being Matt Priddis of the West Coast Eagles.

 As previously mentioned, Aussie Rules is a concoction of football and rugby, and henceforth involves a significant amount of running.
 The average AFL player runs between 12 to 13km per game.
 Nathan Buckley, who spent the majority of his career with Collingwood before retiring, once ran 19km in a game.

 In the Premier League, England's top-flight football division, the average is usually beneath 10km, and in rugby union it is not usually higher than 7km.
 Already you can see that Aussie Rules is the best sport for cardio exercise.
 The distance that these players cover per game is a testament to their natural fitness, not to mention the enduring nature of the game.

 It is not just running though.
-Tackling other players takes it toll on the body.
+Tackling other players takes its toll on the body.
 Driving your shoulder into someone at high speed is only going to strengthen the muscles.
 The same goes for the abdomen, whilst the muscles in your legs, which are already being worked hard, will also enlarge as they aid in the tackling process.

-With it being a high-impact contact sport your body will get pretty battered.
+With it being a high-impact contact sport, your body will get pretty battered.
 Most of the time it will just be bruises, but in the rare occasion you can pick up a serious injury.
 But that said, is that not the same for all sports?
-In the grand scheme of things, football looks relatively safe, but when you factor in the amount of players that have injured their knees - the medial collateral ligament (mcl) injury is one of the common with footballers - you soon realise that even a benign sport can have serious repercussions
+In the grand scheme of things, football looks relatively safe, but when you factor in the number of players that have injured their knees - the medial collateral ligament (mcl) injury is one of the common with footballers - you soon realise that even a benign sport can have serious repercussions

 If you quote information from this page in your work, then the reference for this page is: